andrewkibet/Jcompose/JCompose/README.md

 Retrofit: A Powerful HTTP Client for Android

 Retrofit is a type-safe HTTP client for Android and Java developed by Square.
 It simplifies network requests by converting API responses directly into Kotlin or Java objects.

+**Text in Compose **

+Text is a central piece of any UI, and Jetpack Compose makes it easier to display or write text.
+Compose leverages composition of its building blocks, meaning you don’t need to overwrite properties and methods or extend big classes to have a specific composable design and logic working the way you want.

+As its base, Compose provides a BasicText and BasicTextField, which are the barebones to display text and handle user input.
+At a higher level, Compose provides Text and TextField, which are composables following Material Design guidelines.
+It’s recommended to use them as they have the right look and feel for users on Android, and includes other options to simplify their customization without having to write a lot of code.